ElazarK/content-docs/scripts/GoogleappsGetUserRoles.md

 `Deprecated`

-Retrieves a list of all role assignments.
+Retrieves a list of all role assignments.n

 ## Script Data
 ---